DataDog/integrations-core/kafka/README.md

 # Installation

 The Agent's Kafka check is packaged with the Agent, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your Kafka nodes.
-If you need the newest version of the check, install the `dd-check-kafka` package.

 The check collects metrics via JMX, so you'll need a JVM on each kafka node so the Agent can fork [jmxfetch](https://github.com/DataDog/jmxfetch).
 You can use the same JVM that Kafka uses.